marcodelapierre/trinity-nf/README.md

 The pipeline requires [Nextflow](https://github.com/nextflow-io/nextflow) to run.
 DSL2 syntax is used, so that Nextflow version `20.07.1` or higher is required.

-**NOTE**: the scope of this project was to port an existing bash pipeline into Nextflow, and in doing so investigating a few points, namely:
+**NOTE**: this project was run in the context of targeting workflow automation, reproducibility and scalability.
+The scope was to port an existing bash pipeline into Nextflow, and in doing so investigating a few points, namely:
 * possibility of integrating an option to leverage node-local disks;
 * possibility of integrating an option to leverage overlayFS in Singularity;
 * ease of adding configuration files for more computing clusters (Gadi was tested in this case).

+The first two tackle scalability, in that they allow to process large input datasets;  the third one is clearly about portability.
 The porting was a successful case study for all of these aspects.

 ### Pipeline and requirements